ev3dev/ev3dev-lang/R/README.md

 - install Rserve on EV3
   * `sudo apt-get install r-cran-rserve`

+## Local Scenario ##

+Here is the information how to run the scripts locally on EV3 (e.g. trough log through ssh and work) Those steps are not necessary if you only plan to work remotely through RSclient/Rserve.
+Local scenario is usefull when debugging your programs (you get more information running scripts locally)

 - download ev3dev-lang R to the brick
   * make a directory to download into and `cd` into that directory
   * download the development repository (R is currently only in develop branch and supports ev3dev-jessie-2014-10-07 (pre-release))